Easy Matcha Green Tea Cookies Recipe and Teapot Review

 Easy Matcha Green Tea Cookies

 Matcha (a finely ground powder made from green tea leaves) is known for its vibrant green color, but did you know it's also extremely healthy for you?
 Matcha is an energy booster, calorie burner, and a powerful antioxidant.
 The Japanese have been consuming it for over 1000 years.
 You can drink it in different forms of tea, but you can also use it in many other recipes, including cookies!
 Get the culinary grade matcha powder, and you're good to go!
-I received an awesome sample of matcha from Kiss Me Organics, so that is the one I used.
-You can buy their matcha powder through my Amazon affiliate link here.
+If you're not sure which Matcha to use, I recommend Sen Cha's Organic (but you can use whatever brand you prefer).

 Here's how to make these fabulous green beauties!
 You can also scroll below for a printable version of this recipe.